 That’s why when we developed our Elite Leadership Training program, we created the Leadership IMPACT Assessment (LIA) tool to measure and monitor leadership progress over time.
 The LIA is a multi-discipline, behavior-based solution to assess a person’s potential for and practice of leadership.
 It is not transactional in nature and does not assess a person’s knowledge of leadership, but measures how committed they are to leadership behaviors derived from decades of research into the traits of effective leadership.
 As a quantitative, repeatable tool, it can provide an unbiased view of a person’s leadership abilities.

 This tool has been tested and utilized in training programs in a variety of industries and at all levels of an organization.
 To provide additional context, we provide comparisons of the individual’s results to those of their peers or the general population average of all who have taken the LIA.

 We have now made the LIA available to users and organizations outside of one of our leadership programs.
-It is also the engine that powers our Leadership Analytics 247TM solution.
-This leadership management solutions can be used on an individual basis, for a team leader’s assessment or for a total organization’s assessment by level, location, discipline, etc.
+It is also the engine that powers our Leadership RMSTM solution.
+This leadership resources management solution can be used on an individual basis, for a team leader’s assessment or for a total organization’s assessment by level, location, discipline, etc.